 I dump out lists of thoughts on the pages from time to time, so they are not stuck in my head where they are in danger of malingering in the basement of my psyche.

 Meanwhile, #stayhome #staysafe and maybe think about making your own project for 100 days.

 This portrait is from the series, 100 Portraits in 100 Days: A Quarantine Diary.

 Materials: Acrylic, Ink, Wax, Graphite on Paper

 Size: 5 X 7 Inches (13 x 18 CM)

 This is a signed and authenticated original painting by Lisa Sonora.

 IMPORTANT SHIPPING NOTE

-Original paintings can be purchased now, but won’t ship until late Summer of 2021, from the USA (possibly later) due to travel restrictions.
+Original paintings can be purchased now, but won’t ship untilthe next time I'm in the USA — hopefully in Winter 2021, but it might be March 2022 due to travel restrictions.
 (The paintings are currently in Mexico.)
 You’ll be notified before your piece ships.

 FREE Global Shippingfrom the USA is included in the purchase price for this work.